Marketo Folder Structure and Naming Convention

 • Folder names must be unique

-• “Global” Folders for reusable Forms, and Emails, and Landing Pages
+• "Global" Folders for reuseable Forms, Emails, and Landing Pages

 • Archives for assets that are no longer active